-UK taxis are legally exempt from carrying child seats under the Child Carriages Regulations 2006.
-While most London black cabs or local minicabs do not provide them, you can request one from pre-booked private hire firms.
-Children under three must sit in the rear using an adult seatbelt.
+UK taxis are exempt from the standard child-restraint requirement under the 2006 amendment to the Motor Vehicles (Wearing of Seat Belts) Regulations.
+While most London black cabs or local minicabs do not provide a seat, you can request one from pre-booked private hire firms.
+Children under three must travel in the rear, secured by an adult seatbelt if a proper restraint is not fitted.
 Those aged 3 to 12 should use a standard rear seatbelt.
-Always confirm availability before your journey starts to avoid being stranded.
+Always confirm availability before your trip starts to avoid being stranded.

 The law allows flexibility for licensed taxis.
-Regulation 7 of the 2006 regulations means drivers do not have to provide a dedicated restraint.
-This rule applies to hackney carriages and private hire vehicles across England.
+The 2006 amendment to the seat-belt regulations means drivers do not have to provide a dedicated child restraint.
+This exemption applies to licensed hackney carriages and private hire vehicles across England.
 Safety remains your responsibility.

 We see many parents assume seats are standard.
 They are not.
 If you hail a black cab at Heathrow Terminal 5, the driver will likely lack a booster or infant carrier.
 You must carry your own if you want absolute certainty.